virtimus/tinyHomeServer/bootstrap/androidtv-userland.md

 - install android adb/scrcpy

-- set a name "ths" for You master node in hosts file (/etc/hosts on Linux):
+- set a name "ths" for ip of Your master node device in hosts file (/etc/hosts on Linux):

 ```
 [device IP] ths